ksriniv2/vedicmaths/Readme.txt

 Entering the world of Vedic Maths
 Sutra is : Sopaantyadvayamantyam
 Meaning : The ultimate and twice the penultimate
 Add only the last digit with twice the penultimate at a time from base10.
-We dont need to any multiplication 313848
+We dont need to do any multiplication 313848